 However, if you think you might need something smaller, there are also half-sized guitars too, and I have a recommendation for those if you continue to read on.

-Classical guitar is all about good technique and posture, and if an individual can’t practice this and feel good while playing, it can make learning less enjoyable and effective, and thankfully scaled-down guitars are a thing.
+The art of classical guitar and how people make it look graceful and effortless is all about good technique and posture, and if an individual can’t practice this and feel good while playing, it can make learning less enjoyable and effective.
+Thankfully, scaled-down guitars are a thing to assist with this.

 If you have a young one who is planning to start their journey into classical or Spanish guitar, I’ve found a ¾-sized classical guitar for beginners package by Fender to help them begin learning.